 Wave to the Neighbors

-On a clear day you can see five states from our Observatories: New York, New Jersey, Pennsylvania, Connecticut and Massachusetts.
+On a clear day you can see six states from our Observatories: New York, New Jersey, Pennsylvania, Connecticut, Massachusetts, and Delaware.

 Soundtrack Your #EmpireStateBuilding Moment